Doctor of Nursing Practice (Post-BSN to DNP)

 This course fosters the progression of the Adult-Gerontology Acute Care Nurse Practitioner student's role transition in the areas of health promotion, disease prevention, diagnosis and management in high acuity practice settings for the young adult, adult and older adult with complex acute, critical and chronic health conditions.
 Emphasis is placed on using evidence-based practice to formulate individualized plans of care and developing collaborative partnerships with patients, their families and inter-professional teams.
 Prerequisites: NURS 6338, NURS 6302, NURS 6210, NURS 6110, NURS 6435, NURS 6436.
 Corequisites: NURS 6135, NURS 6437.

 NURS 6250.
-Advanced Health Promotion, Health Protection, and Disease Prevention.
+Health Promotion and Population Health.
 2 Credit Hours.

 NURS 6254.
 Family Nurse Practitioner (FNP) Diagnosis and Management: Concepts & Theory 3.
 2 Credit Hours.